ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/fieldtypes.md

 NOTE: **Note:** Please refer to [Enhanced Fieldtype Features](development/fieldtypes/enhanced.md) page for advanced topics, such ad working with Live Preview, Entry Manager, Entry Cloning, File Picker and Conditional Fields.

-## Do Something: Build A Fieldtype
+## Do Something - Build A Fieldtype

 For a complete fieldtype example see the [Google Maps Fieldtype example](/development/fieldtypes/example.md).